 An underage DUI is counted as a misdemeanor on your record.
 When you are charged with a DUI, the Pennsylvania Department of Transportation is notified right away.
 Unlike a regular DUI, someone under 21 needs a BAC of .02% to be convicted instead of .08% in a typical DUI case.
 You will receive notification for any license suspensions and be able to view your record.
 If you are in college or high school, your school has no legal requirement to be advised of your criminal record or any recent changes.

 However, colleges and universities do get reports of illegal activity on campus.
-Schools can also perform background checks on students and applicants.
+Schools can also perform background checks on students and applicants, which may reveal criminal records.
 It is essential to know and understand your school’s policies and code of conduct.
 If you face underage drinking charges or a DUI case, the penalties and repercussions are not treated the same as a regular DUI.
 As a student, whether it is a public school or college and university, your school can take action to remove you from campus and enrollment if you break laws.

 Call Rubin, Glickman, Steinberg & Gifford, P.C.
 For an Experienced Attorney in Your DUI Case